 1. Do not move your vehicle.
-It is very important that your vehicle stays in the original location for insurance purposes.
+It is very important that your vehicle stays in its original location for insurance purposes.

 4. Write down the names, addresses, and phone numbers of all witnesses.

 5. Get the other person’s insurance company name and policy number.
 If they have their insurance card, take a picture of it.